cabo/mtct/draft-bormann-core-media-content-type-format.md

 # Media-Type

-However, the term "media type" is now generally used for a registered combination of a type-name and a subtype-name.
-We further disambiguate by calling this a *media type name*.
+Today, the term "media type" is now generally used for a registered combination of a type-name and a subtype-name, as well as for the specification that defines the semantics of this combination.
+We further disambiguate by calling the former a *media type name*.
 An ABNF definition of `Media-Type-Name`:

 ~~~ abnf